leeyuiwah-sl/dundry/README.md

 _arg0_ is optional and is default to 0 (English greeting)

-If it is "*" or "a", then the greetings of all languages will be shown
+If _arg0_ is "*" or "a", then the greetings of all languages will be shown

-If it is "r", then the greetings of a random language will be shown
+If _arg0_ is "r", then the greetings of a random language will be shown

 Examples:
 ```